Right to food by country: Brazil

 The right to food is enshrined in the constitution, Article 227 (Right to food for children and teenagers):

 "It is the duty of the family, of society, and of the State to ensure children and adolescents, with absolute priority, the right to life, health, food, education, leisure, professional training, culture, dignity, respect, freedom, and family and community life, in addition to safeguarding them against all forms of negligence, discrimination, exploitation, violence, cruelty, and oppression."

 In 2003, the Fome Zero (Zero Hunger) government program is introduced by president Lula da Silva, with the objective to eradicate hunger and extreme poverty in Brazil.

 In 2003, the Special Rapporteur leads a country mission to Brazil.

 In 2006, Brazil adopts a framework law on the right to food.
 Brazil has included the topic of food sovereignty in framework law, though its status is sometimes controversial: Law No. 11,346, 2006 Establishing the National Food and Nutrition Security System (SISAN); Decree No. 6273, establishing the Interministerial Chamber for Food and Nutritional Security, 2007.

 In 2007, Brazil's National Rapporteur on the Right to Food, Water, and Rural Land files a successful class action on behalf of favela residents.

 In 2010, the Brazilian House of Representatives votes a Constitutional amendment on the right to food.

 In 2010, the Special Rapporteur leads a country mission to Brazil.

 In 2012, the Special Rapporteur, Mr. De Schutter, pointed to the example of Brazil to highlight the effectiveness of multi-year national framework laws on the right to food.

 Canada

 In 2012, the Special Rapporteur leads a country mission to Canada and the initial court challenge of R v Hughes (Canadian Right to Food Trial) begins.

+R v Hughes (2009) 446 AR 351, (2009) 442 WAC 351 (also known as the Canadian Right to Food Trial) was a court case on the right to food in Calgary, Alberta, Canada.
+The initial court challenge that was the basis of the case started in March 2012.
+The decision was under appeal to the Alberta Court of Queen's Bench.
+The subsequent trial date was 28 June 2013, at the Calgary Courthouse.
+The case originated from a bylaw charge of possession of chickens in the city laid against Paul Hughes by the City of Calgary in 2009.
+Possession of chickens was illegal in Calgary as per the Responsible Pet Ownership Bylaw 27.
+While urban chickens were illegal in Calgary, they were legal in hundreds of other communities in North America and the raising of hens for eggs was an accepted practice in vast numbers of cultures around the world.